-1. Alternative Relief for Jaw Pain and Migraines
+1. Relief for Jaw Pain and Migraines

 For new mothers who use Botox to ease jaw pain or migraines, a few alternatives do exist that are approved for safe use while breastfeeding.
-Drugs containing Triptans, particularly, can be used when breastfeeding, as long as breastfeeding is avoided for 24 hours after your last dose.
+Drugs containing triptans, particularly, can be used when breastfeeding, as long as breastfeeding is avoided for 24 hours after your last dose.
 Storing some breast milk in advance can be a great way to avoid complications.

 2. Topical Applications for a Smoother Face